Alok130802/loadBalancer/README.md

 If you are remotely connecting to the server then provide the IP of host which is running the server-worker containers.

 Input `done` when you want to quit.

+### ToDo:
+1. Fix the server crash when clients exit.
+2. Support to very large number inputs.